sifive/wake/share/doc/wake/tutorial.md

 Consider the follow program:

     cat >>tutorial.wake <<'EOF'
-    global data Animal =
+    data Animal =
       Cat (name: String)
       Dog (age: Integer)

-    global def strAnimal a = match a
+    def strAnimal a = match a
       Cat x = "a cat called {x}"
       Dog y = "a {str y}-year-old dog"
     EOF
-    wake -v 'Cat'
+    wake -vx 'Cat'
-    wake 'strAnimal (Dog 12)'
+    wake -x 'strAnimal (Dog 12)'
-    wake 'strAnimal (Cat "Fluffy")'
+    wake -x 'strAnimal (Cat "Fluffy")'

 The `data` keyword introduces a new type, `Animal`.
 Types are always capitalized, and use a different namespace from variables.
 As defined, `Animal` can either be a `Cat` or a `Dog`, where `Cat`s have names and `Dog`s have ages.
 The general syntax is `data TYPE = (CONS TYPE*)+`.
-If we want the new type available to other files, we put a `global` in front of the `data`, just like with variables.
+If we want the new type available to other files, we put an `export` in front of the `data`, just like with variables.

 As wake informs us, `Cat` is a function that takes a `String` and returns an